Leading a Virtuous & Honorable Life

 A-2.
 Inner-directed Virtues of Cultivation (we try to learn and practice good traits)

-We’re not done with the Book of G>O>D>’s List of Virtues.
+We’re not done with Our Book’s List of Virtues.
 Below are several more Virtues which lie outside the category of Moderation.
 These are additional Inner-directed Virtues of Cultivation.
 They are character traits which (for the most part) we want to develop more fully.
 These are Virtues which Cultivate a Healthy and Creative Body, Mind, and Spirit.

 This is an Inner-directed Virtue that Cultivates a Healthy Body and a Healthy Dwelling.
 A Healthy body in healthy surroundings contributes to a Healthy Mind, which contributes to a Healthy Spirit.